Esri/geodev-hackerlabs/develop/locate_turf_leaflet.md

 > are you thirsty for more?

 * add some custom styling to the census block thats drawn
-* display a popup with its ID when someone clicks on it
+* display a popup with information about the census block
-* symbolize the actual user location
+* symbolize the actual user location on the map
-* use [Geoenrichment](https://developers.arcgis.com/en/features/geo-enrichment/) and display the total population of the census block
+* use [Geoenrichment](https://developers.arcgis.com/en/features/geo-enrichment/) to query/display the total population of the census block